fmaste/Haskell/doc/Free.md

 another type.

 For example if you apply the type ```Maybe``` to ```Recursive``` you get a new type.
-See this useless example to use as values just to get an idea of how to "code" at the type level:
+See this useless example to be use as values just to get an idea of how to "code" at the type level:
 ```haskell
 ghci> :k Recursive